NeuralDip/GNT/README.md

 Genetic Network Trainer is a generator of NeuralNetworks, trained through genetic Algorithms.
 For details refer to the Documentation

+## Release 1.2
+Added Initial Network tab.
+You can define the network that structures will start from

 ## Release 0.1.1

 Added Possibility for "New" Nets in the Internal Genetics